gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 When the version difference between a host application and a remote module is a **minor** or **patch** version, the higher version of the dependency will be loaded.
 For example:

-- The host application is on `10.1.0` and a remote module is on `10.3.1` -> `10.3.1` will be loaded
+- If the host application is on `10.1.0` and a remote module is on `10.3.1` -> `10.3.1` will be loaded
-- The host application is on `10.3.1` and a remote module is on `10.1.0` -> `10.3.1` will be loaded
+- If the host application is on `10.3.1` and a remote module is on `10.1.0` -> `10.3.1` will be loaded

 #### Major version

 If the version difference between a host application and a remote module is a **major** version, once again, the higher version of the dependency will be loaded.
-However, a warning will also be issued.
+However, a **warning** will also be issued.
 For example:

-- The host application is on `11.0.0` and a remote module is on `10.3.1` -> `11.0.0` will be loaded
+- If the host application is on `11.0.0` and a remote module is on `10.3.1` -> `11.0.0` will be loaded
-- The host application is on `10.3.1` and a remote module is on `11.0.0` -> `11.0.0` will be loaded
+- If the host application is on `10.3.1` and a remote module is on `11.0.0` -> `11.0.0` will be loaded

 ## Eager dependency

 An [eager](https://webpack.js.org/plugins/module-federation-plugin/#eager) shared dependency becomes available as soon as the host application starts.
-In simple terms, it is included in the host application bundle rather than being loaded lazily when it is first requested."
+In simple terms, it is included in the host application bundle rather than being loaded lazily when it is first requested.

 ```js !#10 webpack.config.js
 // @ts-check